-RAPT 301 Nature and Work of Educational Ministry F odd
+RAPT 301 Nature and Work of Educational Ministry F odd (3 SH)

 A comprehensive introduction to educational ministry that apprises students of the varied services required to work with people of all ages in ministry contexts across the globe.
 Students ascertain the history of the profession of Christian Education as well as the many skills required to work in the field.
-They will know the critical role that education plays in the formation and transformation of persons in their relationships with the divine and the world.
+They will know the critical role that education plays in the formation and transformation of persons in their relation- ships with the divine and the world.
 Students will understand the leadership, management, organizational ,and relationship skills needed to work with volunteers, staff members, agencies, and community leaders.

-RAPT 305 Teaching/Learning: Theories and Practices in Educational Ministries S odd 3 SH Students explore various ways that people learn and demonstrate their ability to apply appropriate teaching strategies for various learning styles.
+RAPT 305 Teaching/Learning: Theories and Practices in Educational Ministries S odd (3 SH)

+Students explore various ways that people learn and demonstrate their ability to apply appropriate teach- ing strategies for various learning styles.
 They practice creative ways to teach Scripture and other relevant content in various educational ministry settings.
 They demonstrate their comprehension of appropriate teaching strategies for various learning styles.

-RAPT 307 S odd 3 SH Leadership and Administration in Educational Ministry A study of the process required for healthy, effective organization in local church Christian Education and Youth Ministry programs.
+RAPT 307 Leadership and Administration in Educational Ministry S odd (3 SH)

+A study of the process required for healthy, effective organization in local church Christian Education and Youth Ministry programs.
 Students will learn how to work with volunteers and multiple-member staffs, build and supervise budgets, and organizational management strategies useful to administering church programs.